How Do You Write A Decimal As A Percent

 Multiplying by 100 shifts the decimal point two places to the right.
 This is because each place value in a decimal represents a power of 10.
 When you multiply by 100 (which is 10^2), you are effectively moving the decimal point two places to the right, thus expressing the number as a percentage.

-For instance, consider the decimal 0.125.
-Multiplying by 100 gives you 12.5.
-This means 0.125 is equivalent to 12.5%.
-This method is universally applicable and works for any decimal number, whether it is less than 1, equal to 1, or greater than 1.
+Take this case: consider the decimal 0.On the flip side, 5%.
+On top of that, this means 0.
+Multiplying by 100 gives you 12.But 125.
+Consider this: 125 is equivalent to 12.
+5. This method is universally applicable and works for any decimal number, whether it is less than 1, equal to 1, or greater than 1.

 Examples to Illustrate the Conversion